munificent/craftinginterpreters/book/scanning.md

 interesting as I think the [Chomsky hierarchy][] and [finite-state machines][] are.
 But the honest truth is other books cover this better than I could.
-[*Compilers: Principles, Techniques, and Tools*][dragon] (universally known as "the Dragon Book") is the canonical reference.
+[*Compilers: Principles, Techniques, and Tools*][dragon] (universally known as "the dragon book") is the canonical reference.

 [chomsky hierarchy]: https://en.wikipedia.org/wiki/Chomsky_hierarchy
 [dragon]: https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools